GoldenFish23/Vehicle_Parking_Management_System/README.md

 # Vehicle_Parking_Management_System
 ## A Database Management System Project
-This is a basic database management system for vehicle parking management.<h3>
+This is a basic database management system for vehicle parking management.<br>
+###  _Visit the last section of this readme to check the special guidelines._

 ### Technical Requirement For The Project:
 •	Front-End: HTML, CSS, JavaScript